aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-ACCOUNT-CONFIG.md

 To configure `snow-stsuser-account`:
 1. Go back to Accounts screen, Choose New to create a new account.
 2. Specify `snow-stsuser-account` as the Name.
-3. Under Access Key, specify the value of `SCSyncUserAccessKey` provided to you in the outputs section of Cloudformation.
+3. Under Access Key, specify the value of `SCEndUser-PublicAccessKey` provided to you in the outputs section of Cloudformation.
-4. Under Secret Access Key, specify the value of `SCSyncUserSAK` provided to you, in the outputs section of Cloudformation.
-Next, click on `Submit`, and open the `snow-sync-account`.
+4. Under Secret Access Key, specify the value of `SCEndUser-SecretAccessKey` provided to you, in the outputs section of Cloudformation. **Don't add any regions here**
+5. Next, click on `Submit`, and open the `snow-stsuser-account`.
 ![snow-acc-config-4](/labs/end-to-end-it-lifecycle-management/resources/snow-acc-config-4.png)

 ## Schedule Manual Sync